Fire at Sidney marina sinks three yachts

 He said the coast guard is the lead agency for the incident and is putting together an environmental response plan.

-It said environmental protection is the top priority in the aftermath of the fire.

-“Our thoughts are with the affected owners, and we appreciate the patience and understanding of our marina community as this work continues,” said the statement.

-Mikkelsen said a smaller boat fire at Van Isle Marina destroyed one vessel this past September.
+A smaller boat fire at Van Isle Marina destroyed one vessel this past September, said Mikkelsen.

 More BC News